MicrosoftDocs/visualstudio-docs/docs/ide/developer-community-privacy.md

 > We will not delete, but will anonymize, the following public information: your comments, your solutions, problems that you reported.

 > [!IMPORTANT]
-> Delete of an AAD or MSA account triggers the Delete process for Developer Community.
+> Delete of an Azure AD or MSA account triggers the Delete process for Developer Community.

 To initiate a Delete, follow these steps: